Efficient evaluation of risk allocations: Discussion

 The link between derivatives of pgfs and conditional distributions is not new.
 See, for instance, the use of derivatives to study conditional distributions with Poisson rvs \cite{subrahmaniam1966test, kocherlakota1988compounded} or with phase-type distributions \cite{ren2017cmph}.
 In a bivariate setting, \cite{kocherlakota1992bivariate} show that the conditional pgf of $X_1$ given the sum $S = X_1 + X_2 = s$ is

 for $|t_1| \leq 1$ and $k \in \mathbb{N}$.
-However, computing conditional expected values in this case would involve computing multiple partial derivatives of the bivariate pgf.
-The method proposed in this paper considers only requires one partial derivative, a more convenient and tractable task.
+However, computing conditional expected values would involve computing multiple partial derivatives of the bivariate pgf.
+The method proposed in this paper only requires one partial derivative, a more convenient and tractable task.

-We remark that the generating function method provides a simpler proof of the size-biased transform method of computing expected allocations for discrete rvs.
+We remark that the generating function method provides a simpler proof of the size-biased transform method of computing unconditional expected allocations for discrete rvs.
 With $\widetilde{X}$ representing the size-biased transform of the rv $X$, along with the definition of the size-biased transform in \eqref{eq:pmf-size-biased}, the relationship between the pgfs of $X$ and $\widetilde{X}$ is